 When disaster strikes, clients can contact a specialist hotline, state their name and whereabouts and replacement clothes will be delivered within an hour for CBD locations and three hours for outer suburbs.

-, thinks the sky is the limit for the cover.
+, managing director of BizCover, thinks the sky is the limit for the cover.

 “We hope that someday soon we can harness drone technology to bring packages to anyone in Australia within minutes,” Gottlieb said.

 “We are always trying to innovate and change the face of business insurance and this is a great step in the right direction.”

 With cover starting for as little as $100 a month for the Minimalist package, and up to $10,000 a month for the Wintour couture package, all clients can be covered under the revolutionary policy.

 Brokers are advised to get in quick though as the policy is only available tomorrow, until midday….

 Far Out Friday: Public servants’ bizarre claims revealed